 All of the characters displayed here are accessible from the Archimedes keyboard.
-Those with codes greater than 127 can be typed by holding down the left hand Alt key and typing the character code.
+Those with codes greater than 127 can be typed by holding down one of the Alt keys and typing the character code on the keypad.

 Codes 127-142 are undefined in RISC OS.
 Code 160 is a non-breakable space which is useful when you have two words which you want to keep together.
 Impression will not split at a non-breakable space.